IRS Form W-4

 An employee may also want to use the Tax Withholding Estimator tool if they expect to only work part of the year, have dividend or capital gain income, have self-employment income, or are subject to additional taxes such as the additional Medicare tax.

-With the new form, the IRS also provided some frequently asked questions and answers, which can be found at this link.
+The IRS has provided some frequently asked questions and answers, which can be found at this link.

-Here are few that can help employees and employers understand the new form:
+Here are few that can help employees and employers understand the form:

 Q: My tax situation is simple.
 Do I have to complete all of the steps?